 Economica, founded in 1971 and based in Paris, is a leading French publisher on economics, management, and strategy.

-Institute for the Study of the Americas, based at the School of Advanced Study of the University of London, is dedicated to the study of Latin America and North America.
+Institute of Latin American Studies, based at the School of Advanced Study at the University of London, is dedicated to the study of Latin America and the Caribbean.
+It was formerly named the Institute for the Study of the Americas.

 International Labour Office is the research body and publishing house of the International Labour Organization.
 The organization was founded in 1919 to promote social justice and, thereby, to contribute to universal and lasting peace.
 Its tripartite structure is unique among agencies affiliated to the United Nations: its governing body includes representatives of government, employers, and workers’ organizations.